 PRC enterprise income tax is calculated based on taxable income determined under PRC accounting principles.

-Under the EIT Law, both foreign-invested enterprises and domestic enterprises are subject to a uniform enterprise income tax rate of 25%.
+Under the EIT Law, both foreigninvested enterprises and domestic enterprises are subject to a uniform enterprise income tax rate of 25%.
 The EIT Law provides for preferential tax treatment for certain categories of industries and projects that are strongly supported and encouraged by the state.
-For example, enterprises qualified as HNTEs are entitled to a 15% enterprise income tax rate, provided that such HNTEs satisfy other applicable statutory requirements.
-Another example, enterprises which engage in the business within the Western Catalogue, are entitled to a 15% enterprise income tax rate provided that such enterprise satisfies other applicable statutory requirements.
+For example, enterprises qualified as HNTEs are entitled to a 15% enterprise income tax rate, provided that they satisfy other applicable statutory requirements.